gradient-ai/stylegan2/README.md

 1. Create a [Paperspace account](https://console.paperspace.com/signup?gradient=true) with a Gradient subscription that supports GPU machine access, and Gradient github integration.
 2. You will need a defined Gradient dataset in your account named **demo-dataset**.
 You can go through the [Workflow Demo](https://docs.paperspace.com/gradient/get-started/quick-start#create-a-project) which will automatically create **demo-dataset** in your account.
 You can learn more about Gradient datasets [here](https://docs.paperspace.com/gradient/data/data-overview/private-datasets-repository).
 3. Create your own copy of this repo using the "Use this template" button in Github.
 4. Create a github connected project by opening the Projects tab, pressing the "LINK A GITHUB REPO" button, and following the instructions on the next page.
+5. You next need to authorize Gradient to access your github account if you have not done so already.
-Once set up, select the repo you created in step 3.
+6. Once github permissions are set up for Gradient, return to the Gradient project page and select the repo you created in step 3.
+7. At this point Gradient will check that the Gradient github app is associated with the repo.
+If it is not, you will need to return to github and add the Gradient app to the repo.
+8. After adding the Gradient app to the repo return to the projects tab again and complete the process of associating the repo with a project.
-5. Finally, you will need to modify the repo url in the workflow yaml definition of your copy of this repo, so that the workflow will pull your copy of the sources instead of the copy from the template.
+9. Finally, you will need to modify the repo url in the workflow yaml definition of your copy of this repo, so that the workflow will pull your copy of the sources instead of the copy from the template.
 The workflow yaml spec for this repo is located in [**.gradient/workflows/stylegan2.yaml**](.gradient/workflows/stylegan2.yaml).
    ```yaml
    jobs:
      CloneRepo: